roopsinghbains/restapi/Rest Api (Default)/README.md

 # Overview

-This solution demonstrates the simplicity involved in creating a basic implementation of REST API.
+This solution demonstrates the process of creating a basic implementation of REST API.

 # Actions Summary